Operation Flashpoint

 Operation Flashpoint is a series of military simulation games.
-The first game, Operation Flashpoint: Cold War Crisis and its expansions Operation Flashpoint: Red Hammer and Operation Flashpoint: Resistance, was developed by Bohemia Interactive Studio.
+The first game, Operation Flashpoint: Cold War Crisis and its expansions Operation Flashpoint: Red Hammer and Operation Flashpoint: Resistance, were developed by Bohemia Interactive Studio.
 The second games, comprising Operation Flashpoint: Dragon Rising and Operation Flashpoint: Red River, were developed by Codemasters.
 There is also a spiritual sequel series to the original game made by Bohemia Interactive Studio, Arma.

 Bohemia Interactive series

 Operation Flashpoint: Cold War Crisis (2001)

 Operation Flashpoint: Cold War Crisis's (also Arma: Cold War Assault) gameplay varies significantly depending on the player's role, but the game is best described as a tactical shooter with significant vehicle elements and minor real-time tactic elements.
 Set in 1985, the game takes place on the island-states of Everon and Malden, and later in the game, on the barren Russian island of Kolgujev which is the staging point for the renegade Russian forces invading Everon and Malden.
 It has been re-released as Arma: Cold War Assault in 2011.